 When pupils are taken off site for visits and trips the organising teacher MUST gain assurance from the organisations involved that their staff have been suitably checked to ensure the safety of our pupils.
-See also Guidelines for Educational Visits.
+See also S. Anselm's Guidelines for Educational Visits and Keeping children safe in out-of-school settings, DfE (2022).